marcos-abreu/monaco/docs/modules/monaco-experiments.md

 The premise behind experiments (split tests) is to try different ideas with the goal of increasing visitor's interest and effectiveness of your application. **monaco-experiments** provides the necessary tools to test all your ideas.

-By default **monaco-experiments** uses Google Analytics to store the data of your experiments, making it useful out of the box to a lot of applications, but if you want ot use another service or your own api to store the data of each experiment check the **Custom Configuration** session bellow.
+By default **monaco-experiments** uses Google Analytics to store the data of your experiments, making it useful out of the box to a lot of applications, but if you want ot use another service or your own api to store the data of each experiment check the **Custom Configuration** section bellow.

 Configuring your Experiments
 ----